MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 # Overview of deploying languages in Office 365 ProPlus

-This article covers the options for deploying languages, including what method to use, where to deploy languages from, how to deploy proofing tools, and best practices.
+This article covers the options for deploying languages for Office 365 ProPlus, including what method to use, where to deploy languages from, how to deploy proofing tools, and best practices.
 We recommend using this article as part of [planning your Office deployment](plan-office-365-proplus.md).

 In general, you deploy languages for Office 365 ProPlus with the same process and tools that you use to deploy Office itself.
 You can deploy multiple languages by including those languages directly in the Office packages or you can deploy languages as a separate package, after Office is already installed.